FriendsOfCake/cakephp-upload/docs/examples.rst

 .. code:: php

     <?php
+    /*
+       In the present example, variations on these changes would be made in: src/Template/Users/view.ctp
+       src/Template/Users/index.ctp
+    */

     // assuming an entity that has the following
     // data that was set from your controller to your view
     $entity = new Entity([